MJDarling-web/IndieProject/plan.md

 - [ ] clean up gas-cost for other forms of transport on the comparison results jsp page
 - [ ] review and incorporate previous feedbacks and close cases...
 - [ ] close feedback in github
+- [ ] make cost of bus actually a user input field?
+- [ ] make cost of shoes actually a user input field?

 ### Friday:
 - [ ] Review completed project, each page and adjust as necessary or make notes for completion.